hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

 > _**NOTE:** There are output-specific functions, such as `png()` and `pdf()`, which can be used to output the corresponding plots by writing directly to a graphics device.
 This can be much easier for saving more than a single image to the output file, and we have [materials available](https://hbctraining.github.io/Intro-to-R-flipped/lessons/13_exporting_data_and_plots.html#exporting-figures-to-file) for using these methods._

+## Putting the top half of the figure together

-Now that we have the figures for 4D and 4E, we can use cowplot to bring in the outside images, and re-create the entire top half of the image displayed above.
-We will first render the outside images properly using the cowplot functions `ggdraw()` and `draw_image()`.
+Now that we have the figures for 4D and 4E, we can use cowplot to bring in the images created outside R, and re-create the entire top half of the image displayed above.
+All the images you need to bring in are in your `results` directory.

+We will first render the these external images properly using the cowplot functions `ggdraw()` and `draw_image()`.
 The `ggdraw()` function creates a canvas to 'draw' on, while the `draw_image()` function draws the image onto some location on the canvas.

 > _**NOTE:** For more extensive image processing, the [`magick` package](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) provides extensive functionality, and is called by the cowplot package for reading in the images._